-- (a) all first aid supplies and equipment are protected and kept in a clean and dry state; - (b) no supplies, equipment or materials other than supplies and equipment for first aid are kept in the first aid box mentioned in clause 56(1)(a);

-(2) At a place of employment where a first aid attendant is required pursuant to section 54, an employer or contractor shall provide the additional first aid supplies and equipment set out:

-(a) in Table 11 of the Appendix where a first aid attendant with a class A qualification is required; and

-(b) in Table 12 of the Appendix where a first aid attendant with a class B qualification or an emergency medical technician's licence is required.

-(3) At a distant or isolated place of employment, an employer or contractor shall provide and make readily accessible to workers two blankets, a stretcher and splints for the upper and lower limbs.
+- 60(1) An employer or contractor shall ensure that: - (a) all first aid supplies and equipment are protected and kept in a clean and dry state; - (b) no supplies, equipment or materials other than supplies and equipment for first aid are kept in the first aid box mentioned in clause 56(1)(a); - (2) At a place of employment where a first aid attendant is required pursuant to section 54, an employer or contractor shall provide the additional first aid supplies and equipment set out: - (a) in Table 11 of the Appendix where a first aid attendant with a class A qualification is required; and - (b) in Table 12 of the Appendix where a first aid attendant with a class B qualification or an emergency medical technician's licence is required. - (3) At a distant or isolated place of employment, an employer or contractor shall provide and make readily accessible to workers two blankets, a stretcher and splints for the upper and lower limbs.